Home Front (BBC radio series)

 Home Front is a British radio drama, broadcast on BBC Radio 4 between 4 August 2014 and 11 November 2018.
 Based on historical events exactly one hundred years before the date of broadcast, Home Front tells the story of World War I from the perspective of those managing life in wartime Britain.
 It is part of the BBC's World War I centenary season, with its final episode broadcast on the 100th anniversary of the Armistice.
+In total, there are 42 episodes.

 Production

 Each twelve-minute episode tells a fictional story set against a background of historical truth with at least one historical ‘fact of the day’ built into each episode.
 Each episode follows one character’s day.
 Together, they build into a mosaic of experience from a wide cross-section of British society.
 For series one and two, Ciaran Bermingham and Sarah Morrison were production co-ordinators, the assistant producer was Leo McGann and the studio manager Martha Littlehailes.
 The theme music was composed by Matthew Strachan and performed by the BBC Concert Orchestra.

-Episodes are broadcast Monday to Friday at 12:04 on BBC Radio 4, with an omnibus edition (combining all of that week's episodes) on Fridays at 21:02.
-All episodes (both individual and omnibus) are available for download as MP3s and will remain so indefinitely.
+Episodes were broadcast Monday to Friday at 12:04 on BBC Radio 4, with an omnibus edition (combining all of that week's episodes) on Fridays at 21:02.
+Episodes from the start of series 5 (both individual and omnibus) are available for download as MP3s and will remain so indefinitely.
 There were fifteen series in total, each season with a subtitle and a particular theme.
 Series average eight weeks duration, with an eight-week break in-between.